2022–23 Swindon Town F.C. season: Managerial changes

-On 30 May 2022, Ben Chorley resigned as the club’s director of football.
+On 30 May 2022, Ben Chorley resigned as the club's director of football.
 On 6 June 2022, Sandro Di Michele was appointed Technical Director.
 On 8 June, head coach Ben Garner left the club to join League One side Charlton Athletic.
 On 20 June 2022, Assistant Manager Scott Lindsey was appointed as head coach.
 On 23 June 2022, assistant manager Scott Marshall left the club to join League One side Charlton Athletic.
 Later that day Jamie Day was appointed as assistant manager.
 On 11 January 2023, head coach Scott Lindsey and assistant manager Jamie Day left the club to join fellow League Two side Crawley Town.
 That same day, Gavin Gunning and Steve Mildenhall were appointed as co-interim head coaches.
 On 31 January 2023, Jody Morris was appointed as head coach.
-On 1 February 2023, Ex Swindon Town player Michael Doughty was appointed the club’s new Chief Sustainability Officer.
+On 1 February 2023, Ex Swindon Town player Michael Doughty was appointed the club's new Chief Sustainability Officer.
+On 1 May 2023, head coach Jody Morris and assistant head coach Ed Brand were dismissed, with Gavin Gunning and Steve Mildenhall re-appointed as co-interim head coaches for the final game of the season.
+The next day technical director Sandro Di Michele left the club after 11 months.
+A week later on 8 May 2023, the club announced before the final game of the season that Michael Flynn would be the new manager on a 2-year deal.